ajschumacher/ajschumacher.github.io/aaron/index.md

 Sometimes people ask me for a bio:

-> Aaron Schumacher is a Research Data scientist at Facebook.
+> Aaron Schumacher is a Research Data Scientist at Facebook.
 He was
 > previously at Deep Learning Analytics and General Dynamics Mission
 > Systems.
 He has taught with Python and R for General Assembly and
 > the Metis data science bootcamp.
 Aaron has also worked with data at